SteffenEger/dldh/README_2020.md

 ## Organization

-The seminar will be held by [Steffen Eger](https://steffeneger.github.io/) and [Thomas Haider](https://www.aesthetics.mpg.de/institut/mitarbeiterinnen/thomas-haider.html).
+The seminar is held by [Steffen Eger](https://steffeneger.github.io/) and [Thomas Haider](https://www.aesthetics.mpg.de/institut/mitarbeiterinnen/thomas-haider.html).

 The seminar will cover 8-10 topics.
 Depending on the number of participants, we will allow multiple students per topics (e.g., 1-4).